Why is mental health awareness at work so important?

 If you’re a manager at work, here are some common signs that can surface in colleagues who are struggling with their mental health:

-- They may be making more mistakes than normal or having trouble with decision-making and concentration.
+- They may be making more mistakes than normal, productivity drops off and they are having trouble with decision-making.

-- They may become more irritable and sensitive to criticism.
+- They may become more irritable or conversely complacent, and make reference to increased alcohol consumption.